nntcao/nntcao/README.md

-# Hey, I'm Nate
+# Hiya, I'm Nathan

-Game developer, graphics programmer, and current software engineer.
+Game developer and software engineer.
+I like building things.

-I like building things — game engines, renderers, operating systems, and whatever else sounds fun.

 ## What I'm Working On